Having all of the information about tax deductions is ridiculously important.

 In that case, you get zero tax benefit at all.

 The next two sections fall under this umbrella of buying a home as a tax deduction but require a little bit more detail.

 Very plainly, the IRS has established guidelines that state that tax deductions can only be claimed for the portion of the expense that was allocated to the current year.

-In plain English, that means if you pay anything beyond your January mortgage in December, Form 1098 you receive from the lending financial institution will only contain the interest that was paid and applied up until December 31.
+In plain English, that means if you pay anything beyond your January mortgage payment in December, the Form 1098 you receive from the lending financial institution will only contain the interest that was paid and applied up until December 31.

 If you report more and try to justify that you are including it due to the fact that you made the payment in the current year, guess what: you’re wrong.

 Since the interest portion of your payment was originally allocated to the next year, you are disallowed from claiming it early.

 You cannot claim any tax deductions unless it was paid in the current year.

 Many real estate tax assessments are sent out in August or September and the final bills go out in November.